 To elaborate, allow me to give you some examples.
 I've a lot of characters who are demons and many have complex twisting horns that are rather difficult to draw at different angles, so I frequently use 3D models to assist in drawing them.
 Take Debauchery here:

 The answer matters not*, because the important part is that even without using a model, I know how to draw Debauchery's horns.
 However, there are angles that give me trouble, so the 3d model helps me to figure out the proportions and placement!
 This is a very simple angle for me to draw being that it is straight on and symmetrical, but the difficulty comes when she starts to turn her head...
 At which point, the model helps me to get the placement right.
-However, I still have to put in the work to draw it well, so I need to know how to draw horns in the first place for it not to look out of place.
-It's this understanding of the subject I'm drawing that allows me to integrate the model into my work seamlessly.

 * (the answer is the left was freehand and the right was model assisted)